kunal3112/jackrabbit/README.txt

 Welcome to Apache Jackrabbit  <http://jackrabbit.apache.org/>
 =============================================================

+Hi!
 Apache Jackrabbit is a fully conforming implementation of the Content Repository for Java Technology API (JCR, specified in JSR 170 and 283).